 We work with a variety of Insurers but here are a few of our most popular.

-Building property coverage covers permanently attached property within your unit (walls, flooring, cabinetry, fixtures, etc.) This may also be covered by your HOA’s master policy, in which case your HO6 policy need only cover up to the master policy deductible.
+Building property coverage covers permanently attached property within your unit (walls, flooring, cabinetry, fixtures, etc.) This may also be covered by your HOA’s master policy, in which case your condo homeowners insurance need only cover up to the master policy deductible.

-Loss assessment coverage typically helps pay HOA special assessments after a loss that is covered by the association’s master policy, when that master policy has a large deductible or exceeds coverage limits.
+Loss assessment coverage, available under condo homeowners insurance, typically helps pay HOA special assessments after a loss that is covered by the association’s master policy, when that master policy has a large deductible or exceeds coverage limits.

-Identity fraud coverage primarily covers legal fees and lost wages associated with the restoration of credit after identity theft.
+Identity fraud coverage, available under condominium insurance, primarily covers legal fees and lost wages associated with the restoration of credit after identity theft.

-With our easy process, you can rest assured knowing that you are getting the best value and most coverage for your dollar.
+With our easy process, you can rest assured knowing that you are getting the best value and most coverage for condo in Greater Seattle.

 Collect the bare minimum information.